mericdemirors/icas/README.md

 <br/><br/>

 # segmentimg
 Tool for interactively segmentating images.
+Further details about classes can be found [here](segmentimg/README.md).
 Main image segmenting pipeline flow operates as follows:

 ### 1- image is divided into segments with one of these methods.
 Segmented image will have labeled segments starting from 1(also edges with value of 0 if any):
 * edge: image is divided with edges using opencv's operations